Peppino D’Agostino in Concert

 Joining D’Agostino on stage will be Adam Rafferty.
 “The first time I heard the guitar I was still in my mother’s womb.” says Rafferty.
 While growing up near Harlem, New York Rafferty experimented with many different guitar techniques including blues, hard rock, classical, and rap.

 In 2006 his musical life changed when he fell in love again with solo fingerstyle acoustic guitar.
 In just a few years time, he become a YouTube guitar sensation, racking up over 15 million views and over 50,000 subscribers to his channel.
 His fusion of acoustic fingerstyle with jazz and funk “finesse” make him stand out from many of the standard fingerstyle guitar pickers.
+To see a video of Adam at play, click here.

 We hope to see you for this night of enchanting acoustic guitar by two of the world’s finest artists!